Saylrman64/OpenRedmine/OpenRedmine/src/main/res/raw/store.md

 Title
 ===========
-OpenRedmine
+This Is GTTNL

 Brief description
 ===========
-OpenRedmine is a Redmine client which is totally free and open-source on GitHub.
+This Is GTTNL is a Redmine client which is totally free and open-source on GitHub.

 Description
 ==========
-OpenRedmine is an android Redmine client.
+This Is GTTNL is an android Redmine client which allows GTTNL users to track and manage their business strategy on the go.
+Note: This app has been customized and will not work properly with a standard Redmine implementation.

 Requirement:
-* Redmine 1.2 later
+* Redmine 3.0 or later
 * API access key (Change from "My Account")

 CAUTION:
 * Cache data(downloaded issues) are stored WITHOUT encryption.
 To remove cache data immediately , open connection list - show menu - remove all cache
-* This is gamma release, so it is not safe for anything.
-On Android 2.x, the view would be wrong some times.
+* This is production release, but it is still not completey safe for anything.
+Protect your phone, tablet, and your data accordingly.

 Connection:
 * Allow to connect UNSAFE SSL sites powered by transdroid